-Ten of the Most Unusual College Degrees
+Nine of the Most Unusual College Degrees

 You don't have to believe in UFOs to search for life in space.
 Astrobiology students are involved in the complex study of life in the Universe.
 It is still considered an emerging field, so there is room for students to be involved in exciting new discoveries.
 Students at the Rensselaer Polytechnic Institute can take advantage of the New York Center for Astrobiology.
 The University of Washington is another school offering an astrobiology department.

 Harrisburg Area Community College in Pennsylvania offers a degree program in auctioneering.
 Graduates prepare to take the state licensing examination while learning about all aspects of being self-employed as an auctioneer.